Manchester Metrolink: Current fleet

-Because low-floor tram technology was in its infancy when Metrolink was in its planning stages, and in order to be compatible with the former British Rail stations that Metrolink inherited, the network uses high-floor trams with a platform height of 900 mm, the same height as main line trains.
+The network uses high-floor trams with a platform height of 900 mm because low-floor tram technology was in its infancy when Metrolink was in its planning stages; in order to be compatible with the former British Rail stations that Metrolink inherited, it uses the same height as main line trains.

 Trams on Metrolink operate either single units, or coupled together to form double units, which regularly run on the Altrincham – Bury line and on other lines during peak hours.